grantcurrey/cucumber-rest/README.md

 ### Install the plugin

+After you have installed the plugin, there is a script that you can run to auto-configure your application.
+The script will execute the steps outlined below so you dont have to.

+You can invoke the script by executing the following command:

+    grails json-setup

+The script will do the following

+* Update test/cucumber/support/env.groovy, adding a new Before handler for all features / scenarios that are tagged with @endpoint
+* Installs EndpointCommon_Steps.groovy into test/cucumber/step_definitions

+If you take this approach, you can jump to the last step.

 ### Ensure you have installed the latest version of [grails cucumber plugin](https://github.com/hauner/grails-cucumber)

 ### Register the handler